Bilingual Attorney, Northwest Immigrant Rights Project

 - Commitment to working in a diverse working environment

-- Strong ability to work independently
+- Strong organizational skills and ability to work independently

 - The applicant must have a valid driver’s license as the position involves some travel